nerissa29/reading-notes/class3-01.md

 <img width="588" alt="image" src="https://user-images.githubusercontent.com/113204667/207691219-e5a0ed3f-a89a-44b2-835c-7eb0a6b2c567.png">

 ## Lessons 13 through 18 - Database Management

 ### SQL Lesson 13: Inserting rows

-A "table in a database as a two-dimensional set of rows and columns, with the columns being the properties and the rows being instances of the entity in the table", as described from [SQL Lesson 13: Inserting rows](https://sqlbolt.com/lesson/inserting_rows), while the **database schema** describes the table structure, and the datatypes from it's column[^6].
+A "table in a database is a two-dimensional set of rows and columns, with the columns being the properties and the rows being instances of the entity in the table", as described from [SQL Lesson 13: Inserting rows](https://sqlbolt.com/lesson/inserting_rows), while the **database schema** describes the table structure and the datatypes from its column[^6].

-When inserting new data, **INSERT** stataement is used; it describes which table to write (ex.
-INSERT INTO movies)[^6].
-When adding data into a database, row must contain values for each table column.
+When inserting new data, the **INSERT** statement is used; it describes which table to write (ex., INSERT INTO movies)[^6].
+When adding data to a database, the row must contain values for each table column.

 Below are the examples provided from [SQL Lesson 13: Inserting rows](https://sqlbolt.com/lesson/inserting_rows):